 - 2.2.1.1.
-That Schedule 1 illustrates the planned Urban Structure of the City of Vaughan, which achieves the following objectives: - a. protects the Natural Areas and Countryside for environmental, agricultural or rural purposes, and restricts the encroachment of urban uses into these areas; - b. maintains the stability of lands shown as Community Areas for a variety of low-rise residential purposes, including related parks, community, institutional and retail uses; - c. maintains the stability of lands shown as Employment Areas for a variety of industrial, manufacturing, warehousing, small and medium-sized offices, ancillary retail uses and parks; and, - d. establishes a hierarchy of Intensification Areas that range in height and intensity of use, as follows: - i. the Vaughan Metropolitan Centre will be a-the major focus for intensification for a wide range of residential, office, retail, cultural and civic uses.
+That Schedule 1 illustrates the planned Urban Structure of the City of Vaughan, which achieves the following objectives: - a. protects the Natural Areas and Countryside for environmental, agricultural or rural purposes, and restricts the encroachment of urban uses into these areas; - maintains the stability of lands shown as Community Areas for a variety of lowrise residential purposes, including related parks, community, institutional and retail uses; - c. maintains the stability of lands shown as Employment Areas for a variety of industrial, manufacturing, warehousing, small and medium-sized offices, ancillary retail uses and parks; and, - d. establishes a hierarchy of Intensification Areas that range in height and intensity of use, as follows: - the Vaughan Metropolitan Centre will be a major focus for intensification for a wide range of residential, office, retail, cultural and civic uses.
 The Vaughan Metropolitan Centre will be the location of the tallest buildings and most intense concentration of development. - ii.
-Regional Intensification Corridors will be a major focus for intensification on the lands adjacent to major transit routes, at densities and in a form supportive of the adjacent higher-order transit.
-The Regional Intensification Corridors link the Vaughan Metropolitan Centre with other intensification areas in Vaughan and across York Region. - iii.
-Primary Centres will be locations for intensification accommodated in the form of predominantly mixed-use high- and mid-rise buildings, developed at an intensity supportive of transit. - iv.
-Local Centres will provide the mixed-use focus for their respective communities, in a manner that is compatible with the local context.
+Primary Centres will be locations for intensification accommodated in the form of predominantly mixed-use high- and mid-rise buildings, developed at an intensity supportive of transit. - iii.
+Local Centres will provide the mixed-use focus for their respective communities, in a manner that is compatible with the local context. - iv.
+Primary Intensification Corridors link together the various centres on transitsupportive corridors and will be places to accommodate intensification in the form of mid-rise, and limited high-rise and low-rise buildings with a mix of uses.

-- v.
-Primary Intensification Corridors link together the various centres on transit supportive corridors and will be places to accommodate intensification in the form of mid-rise, and limited high-rise and low-rise buildings with a mix of uses. - 2.2.1.2.
+- 2.2.1.2.
 That the areas identified on Schedule 1 as the Vaughan Metropolitan Centre, Primary Centres, Local Centres and Primary Intensification Corridors are collectively known within this Plan as Intensification Areas.
 The policies related to Intensification Areas shall be consistent with policies for such areas as contained in the Provincial Policy Statement, the Provincial Growth Plan for the Greater Golden Horseshoe and the York Region Official Plan. - 2.2.1.3.
 That the urban area of Vaughan is shown on Schedule 1 and 1-A as those lands within the urban boundary line.
-Expansions of the urban area shall only be initiated by York Region, in consultation with the City of Vaughan, as part of a Regional municipal comprehensive review in conformity with Policy 2.2.8 of Places to Grow: Growth Plan for the Greater Golden Horseshoe.
 Expansions to the urban area shall only be initiated as part of a municipal comprehensive review and in coordination with York Region. - 2.2.1.4.
 That the areas subject to the Greenbelt Act and the Oak Ridges Moraine Conservation Act are identified on Schedule 1.
-The policies related to the Greenbelt and Oak Ridges Moraine shall be consistent with policies for these areas as contained in the Greenbelt Act Plan, the Oak Ridges Moraine Conservation Act Plan and the York Region Official Plan.
+The policies related to the Greenbelt and Oak Ridges Moraine shall be consistent with policies for these areas as contained in the Greenbelt Act, the Oak Ridges Moraine Conservation Act and the York Region Official Plan.
 Specific policies related to these areas are contained in Chapter Three of this Plan. - 2.2.1.5.
 That the areas subject to the Provincial Parkway Belt West Plan are identified on Schedule 1 and that policies shall be established to implement land uses that conform to the Parkway Belt West Plan or, where such lands may be deemed surplus by the Province.
 An Official Plan Amendment is required to redesignate the lands and the appropriate studies shall be undertaken to determine their appropriate use.
 Policies specific to the Parkway Belt West lands are contained in Section 2.2.6 of this Plan.